psevestre/openid-fapi/Financial_API_WD_002.md

 An authorization server may protect authorization responses to clients using the "JWT Secured Authorization Response Mode" [JARM].

-The [JARM] allows a client to request that an authorization server encodes the authorization response (of any response type) in a JWT.
+[JARM] allows a client to request that an authorization server encodes the authorization response (of any response type) in a JWT.
 It is an alternative to utilizing ID Tokens as detached signatures for providing financial-grade security on authorization responses and can be used with plain OAuth.

 This specification facilitates use of [JARM] in conjunction with the response type `code`.